 For more information and enrollment contact ISOS at www.internationalsos.com.

 As noted above, ISOS will provide the primary coverage for all Pitt employees abroad on University business and programs independent of who is their regular insurance provider.
 Many Pitt employees are covered by the UPMC Health Plan.
 Individuals in this plan are covered for urgent medical care and emergency services when traveling outside of the UPMC Health Plan service area, for both business and pleasure, including outside the US.
 For University employees with UPMC Health Plan, the ISOS program will be the primary coverage while traveling internationally on University business, programs, and activities and UPMC will be secondary.
 For such employees, UPMC Health Plan will remain the primary coverage for personal (non-University) travel.
 The UPMC Health Plan includes supplemental coverage from Assist America.
 UPMC offers an International Travel Program that helps individuals who travel abroad meet the medical requirements and provides recommendations to stay healthy during an upcoming trip.
 The program offers many services to travelers including comprehensive medical consultations, evaluations and immunizations.
-For details, see the Coverage While Away from Home section of Pitt’s HR website.
+For details, see the Coverage While Traveling section of Pitt’s HR website.
 Employees who have elected to not use the UPMC Health Plan are covered by ISOS for University international business, programs, and activities.
 However, they should check with their own insurance provider about their international coverage for personal international travel.

 - USDOS Travel Warnings and Alerts